fastplotlib/fastplotlib/CONTRIBUTING.md

 1. Download the regenerated screenshots from the [`fastplotlib` GitHub Actions page](https://github.com/fastplotlib/fastplotlib/actions/workflows/screenshots.yml) for your specific PR

-2. Replace the screenshots in your local `fastplotlib` screenshots directories with those downloaded
+2. Replace only the screenshots that your PR changes in your local `fastplotlib` screenshots directories with those downloaded

 ```
 examples/desktop/screenshots